-During this time, NRCA has been led Tunda Lepore, Primary Department Head and a core team of employees.
+During this time, NRCF has been led Tunda Lepore, Primary Department Head and a core team of employees.
 Other members of the team include Joy Obiya (Post-Secondary), Kelvin Thuku (Computer Lab) and Mary Muriu (Secondary).
 This group has met weekly and I have held bi-weekly Skype updates with them.
 Our contract finance manager Oscar Musovochi has stepped in to handle accounting matters.

 The interim leadership team has done a wonderful job of both continuing operations and making progress on long-standing issues.
 They have created a procurement process that includes seeking wholesale prices for items we buy in quantity, developed a Food Aid Policy to ensure the neediest families receive food aid and they have paid overdue bills and Term 2 school expenses, with most payments handled electronically.
 In addition, they have proposed we extend computer lab hours to support the needs of post-secondary students enrolled in colleges.

-New NRCA Management Structure in Development
+New NRCF Management Structure in Development

 New Website and Newsletter Approach